 E-fuels in internal combustion engines are important for CO2-neutral operation of existing fleets.
 This key element in climate-neutral mobility is only just starting to be discussed on the EU level.
 In particular, the “backward compatibility” – also in industrially less developed countries – makes e-fuels an important factor for achieving the globally set climate targets.

-These and other topics will be discussed at the seventh international conference, this time as special edition on “Zero CO2 Mobility” in Aachen, that will be held on November 16 and 17, 2021.
+These and other topics will be discussed at the seventh international conference, this time as special edition on “Zero CO2 Mobility” in Aachen, that will be held on November 15 and 16, 2022.
 Interested participants can secure a ticket early and register online.

 President and CEO of